Fish tank on the floor

 At that point, your dog can catch your fish and eat.
 He is only responding to his natural instincts.
 Therefore, it is not advisable to put your fish tank on the floor, mount it on a stand.

 Whether or not you like the top to down view of the fish, it is not ideal for the fish to be kept at the ground floor like that.
 This is because, someone could accidentally dash against the tank or drop things that could be unhealthy in it.
 Changing water with a gravel vacuum can be hard to do too.

 Can the floors support your fish tank?

 Fish tanks can be surprisingly heavy when full of water.
-Water is very heavy.
-A small 10-gallon fish tank can hold over 70 pounds of water.
-With the weight of the fish tank, equipment, gravel, it can exceed 100 pounds.
-It’s a good idea to use a sturdy aquarium stand instead of other furniture.
+The small ten gallon tank often holds about seventy pounds of water, knowing that water has a lot of weight.
+For instance the weight of the gravel, equipment, and tank, it will exceed one hundred pounds.
+It is best to use the sturdy fish tank stand instead of other furniture.

 It is important to know the size of the fish tank to ensure that your tables or floor can handle the load.

 Here’s the thing:

 It is unlikely that your fish tank will fall off the floor, but you cannot rule out the possibility.
 Heavy aquariums can cause serious structural damage as the pressure causes water to collapse and ruin the floor.